lazlo7/pastor/README.md

 Simply run `docker compose up` in the root directory.

 ### poetry
-Set `APP_SEQID_STORAGE` to whatever directory you want to store the metadata file.
 Configure postgres variables to match your local setup.
 Initialize poetry with `poetry install` and run the app with `poetry run start`.

 ### pip